|

 was comfortable.

-Realizing that it had been a few hours since he had taken his last picture he unlumbered the camera and aimed it down into the vale that separated
+Realizing that it had been a few hours since he had taken his last he unlumbered the and aimed it down into the vale that separated

 the two ridges.
 It couldn't have been more than five kilometers in width